Arun-frontend/Calculator/README.md

 - Open the index.html file in your web browser.
 - Use the calculator buttons to perform calculations.
 - Click the "AC" button to clear the display.
-- Click the "DE" button to delete the last entered character.
+- Click the "DE" button to delete the last entered number.
 - Enjoy calculating!